 The culprit of this phenomenon is a cataclysmic volcanic eruption in Iceland which expelled ash around the Northern Hemisphere.
 This was followed by two more volcanic eruptions.
 The historical event was especially deadly for Europe as it wiped out nearly a third of its population!

-Want to read more interesting facts!?
-Read 10 Interesting Facts About The Irish Immigration To America
+Enjoyed the above article?
+You may also enjoy 10 Interesting Facts About The Irish Immigration To America